EnterpriseDB/barman/doc/manual/26-rsync_backup.en.md

 ## Backup with `rsync`/SSH

-The backup over `rsync` was the only available method before 2.0, and is currently the only backup method that supports the incremental backup feature.
+The backup over `rsync` was the only method for backups in Barman before version 2.0, and before 3.11 it was the only method that supported incremental backups.
+Current Barman supports file-level as well as block-level incremental backups.
+Backups using `rsync` implements the file-level backup feature.
 Please consult the _"Features in detail"_ section for more information.

 To take a backup using `rsync` you need to put these parameters inside the Barman server configuration file: